cjripple/DH110-SEM1F/assignment05/README.md

 ## About This Assignment

 A key part of introducing new features to a website, app, or platform, is by iteratively developing functions and interactions that are maximized for the user.
-Creating
+Creating prototypes are the first stage in doing so.
+Low fidelity prototypes allow for detailed testing of a website, app or platform before the expensive process where the high quality mockups are generated.
+When the higher quality designs are generated, it is difficult to reverse or take a step backward.